demohpj/xipu/README.md

 - QtCreator - IDE for C++/Qt.
 Used to create desktop applications.
 - Qt 5.12.4 - Multiplatform Qt 5 library.
 It supports UI, data structures, files etc.
 - GCC - C and C++ code compiler.
+- Keil uVision 5.37 - Compiler and debugger for the STM32F0 MCU.
 - Make - Build automation tool.
 - Doxygen 1.9.6 - Documentation generator from annotated sources.
 - Proteus 8 - Circuit simulator software.
 Used to simulate the XiPU.